 in the documentation at the top of the program.

-Run the program.
+Save, compile and run the program.
 Make sure the columns line up.

 - Modify the program to add a third column with the intended major